brianglass/anastasis/files/15_september.md

 You bore the laceration of your flesh and the severing of your limbs, all-praised Martyr of Christ; while you kept your soul close-knit.

-The company of ChristÂ’s Martyrs rejoices over you, as it sees your memory being celebrated to-day.
+The company of Christ’s Martyrs rejoices over you, as it sees your memory being celebrated to-day.

 ****